-9.2 Chairperson to have precedence
+Chairperson to have precedence

-The chairperson is to have precedence over the control and management of the meetings.
+The Chairperson is to have precedence over the control and management of the meetings.

-The chairperson may call any member to order whenever in the opinion of the chairperson it is necessary to do so.
+The Chairperson may call any member to order whenever in the opinion of the Chairperson it is necessary to do so.

-In the instance that the chairperson is unavailable to chair a meeting, the remaining members will vote an independent member to act as chairperson.
-The voted independent member shall serve as the chairperson for the period of absence of the duly nominated chairperson or, where the chairperson is no longer able to chair Committee meetings, until such time as Council appoints a replacement chairperson.
+In the instance that the Chairperson is unavailable to chair a meeting, the remaining members will vote an independent member to act as Chairperson.
+The voted independent member shall serve as the Chair for the period of absence of the duly nominated Chair or, where the Chairperson is no longer able to chair Committee meetings, until such time as Council appoints a replacement Chairperson.